achen1296/Apple-Music-Player/protocol.md

 # Communication Protocol Between Electron JS Frontend and Python Backend

 Using ZeroMQ to communicate over TCP sockets.
 This application isn't _that_ complicated and it doesn't require amazing performance for communication with the backend, so I decided to just make a simple protocol myself (that is, without any additional libraries).
+(Not over standard I/O because that makes it hard to overlap requests.)

 Requests may be made from the frontend either through the app:// custom protocol, or directly by using `backendRequest()` (sends request as a URL anyway to match the app:// protocol for simplicity).